M1ndFl4y/pcdc/README.md

 # PCDC (Pwned Company Directory Checker)

-This bash script was designed to check a list of company emails aganst the https://haveibeenpwned.com/API/v2.
-It provides a readable CLI output and, if needed, a CSV output.
+Originally a bash script, PCDC has been updated into a python script and configured to work with the https://haveibeenpwned.com/API/v3.
+It provides a readable CLI output.

 ## Install